 How much does Medigap cost in Arizona?

-Arizonans can expect to pay between $80 to $1,233 each month for a Medigap plan.
-Keep in mind that these premiums will vary depending on your insurer and how your premium is rated.
+Arizonans can expect to pay between $80 to $1,233 monthly for a Medigap plan.
+Remember that these premiums will vary depending on your insurer and how your premium is rated.

-How to Sign Up for Supplemental Medicare in Arizona
+How to sign up for Medicare plans in Arizona

-The above are some Medicare options in Arizona, but keep in mind that this isn’t a complete rundown.
-In order to ensure you have all of the information you need to secure proper coverage, be sure to consult a licensed agent.
+The above are some Medicare options in Arizona, but remember that this isn’t a complete rundown.
+To ensure you have all the information you need to secure proper coverage, consult a licensed agent.